EIN-1/justask/README.md

 ### **3.1.1 The Idea**

-**Just ask** Blog website is a question-and-answer website where users can ask questions, answer questions, and interact with other users by upvoting or downvoting answers.
+**Just ask** Blog website is a question-and-answer website where users can ask questions, answer questions, and interact with other users by liking or dislinking comments.
 It covers a wide range of topics from technology and business to health and entertainment.
 Users can follow topics, answer questions based on their expertise, and engage in discussions with a community of users.
-Quora's objective is to connect people with information and allow them to share knowledge and learn from each other.
+Just Ask's objective is to connect people with information and allow them to share knowledge and learn from each other.
 ### **3.1.2 The Ideal User**

-The target audience are young parents and couples planning to have a baby
+The target audience is anyone curouis of the outside world and is interested to interact with other people.

-- Ideal user can upvote or downvote on posts
+- User can `like` or `dislike`on posts
-- Ideal user can comment
+- User can comment
+- User can `delete` or `edit` his/her posts

 ### **3.1.3 Site Goals**